cms-tau-pog/TauFW/docs/CMSDAS2020/refine_ztautau.md

 a signature misidentified as a &tau;<sub>h</sub> candidate.

 This means, that not the &mu;&tau;<sub>h</sub> pair corresponds to a resonance, but the invariant system of the muon and its neutrino.
 This can be exploited to distinguish the W + jets background from Z&rarr;&tau;&tau;, if we get the best possible estimate for the mass of this invariant system.
-Since we do not know only the MET as an estimate for the neutrino momentum, the best mass estimate is the **transverse** mass of the invariant system of the muon and the MET vector.
+Since we only know the MET as an estimate for the neutrino momentum, the best mass estimate is the **transverse** mass of the invariant system of the muon and the MET vector.

 A similar effect can also be achieved by making use of the D<sub>&zeta;</sub> variable, so have a look at it to separate W + jets from Z&rarr;&tau;&tau;.